Swap-Nova/CyberAttack-Detection/README.md

 ## Compatibility
 The libraries needed in this project are specified in the Jupyter Notebook.
 The most general libraries utilized are:
 - Python: 3.8

+## ⚛ Source
+For our project we have used this <a href="https://github.com/alexantoniogonzalez2/cyberattack-detection"> repository </a> as an source for building the report and understanding the subject-matter.
+Therefore, this repository is just a showcase of the actual project.